thetimelineproj/humblewx/README.rst

-humblewx is a library that simplifies creating user interfaces with wxPython.
+Library that simplifies creating user interfaces with wxPython.

 * License: GPLv3
 * Contributions: Fork this repository and send a pull request